 This brief tutorial shows students and new users how to configure an Ubuntu desktop to use Cloudflare’s fast and more secure DNS service.

 Continue with the steps below to configure the Ubuntu desktop with Cloudflare DNS service.

 On the Ubuntu desktop, Network Manager helps manage network settings.
 Click on the system menu and select system settings.

-Then go to Network as shown in the image below. and select the setting button for the network device you’re using to connect to the Internet. this could be a Wired or Wi-Fi connection type.
+Then go to Network, as shown in the image below.
+And select the setting button for the network device you’re using to connect to the Internet.
+This could be a Wired or Wi-Fi connection type.

 How to add Cloudflare DNS on Ubuntu Linux

-On the Interface configuration page, turn off the Automatic DNS configuration. then type the Cloudflare DNS IPs.
-You should select the both IPv4 and IPv6 tabs and enter Cloudflare DNS IP addresses.
+On the Interface configuration page, turn off the Automatic DNS configuration.
+Then type the Cloudflare DNS IPs.
+You should select both the IPv4 and IPv6 tabs and enter Cloudflare DNS IP addresses.

 The format is shown below:

 When you’re done, click the green Apply button to save your changes.